R. Budd Dwyer: Pennsylvania Assembly

+Pennsylvania Treasurer

-After being elected to additional terms in 1974 and 1978, Dwyer decided to try for a statewide office and in 1980 ran for and won the office of Pennsylvania Treasurer that had been held by Robert E. Casey since 1976.
-He ran for a second and last term in 1984 and won reelection to the seat, defeating Democratic nominee and former auditor general Al Benedict.
+After being elected two additional terms in 1974 and 1978, Dwyer decided to try for a statewide office and in 1980 campaigned for and won the office of Pennsylvania Treasurer that had been held by Robert E. Casey (not to be confused with Governor of Pennsylvania Robert P. Casey) since 1976.
+He campaigned for a second and last term in 1984 and won reelection, defeating Democratic nominee and former auditor general Al Benedict.

+Dwyer stated that his Treasury administration "…transformed the Department from a financial antique into one of the most modern in the nation, earning and saving hundreds of millions of dollars each year..."